 Guidance for bus staff

-We have created this guidance to ensure drivers and other staff working to support bus travel can feel confident when helping passengers with sight loss, while maintaining social distancing and other measures that are in place to prevent the spread of Covid-19.
+This information has been designed to ensure that drivers and other staff working to support bus travel can feel confident when helping passengers with sight loss.

 - Not everyone with vision impairment is totally blind, many retain some useful sight.
 Some will use a guide dog or a cane, many will travel without a mobility aid and so it may not always be apparent that they have sight loss.